The Department of Theatre offers graduate courses and graduate degrees in theatre.

 The Department of Theatre offers the following degrees in theatre: Master of Arts, Master of Science, Thesis or Non-Thesis.
 In addition, a comprehensive minor in theatre is available for doctoral students.

-Admission to a graduate program is granted by the Dean of Graduate Studies upon the recommendation of the department.
+Admission to a graduate program is granted by the Dean of the Graduate School upon the recommendation of the department.
 Applicants must meet the following requirements for admission in addition to meeting the general university requirements in Theatre.

 Note: The Department reserves the right to suspend from the program any student who in the judgment of the departmental graduate committee, does not meet the professional expectations of the field.